wuspy/portal_calendar/README.md

 ![](images/arduino3.png)

- The defaults *should* already be what you want, but make sure they match these settings.
+ The partition scheme will need to be changed to allow the app to fit.
+Other than that, the rest of the options *should* already be what you want, but make sure they match these settings.

  | Option | Value |
  | ------ | ----- |